Tarsal coalition

 Tarsal coalition is an abnormal connecting bridge of tissue between two normally-separate tarsal (foot) bones, and is considered a sort of birth defect.
 The term 'coalition' means a coming together of two or more entities to merge into one mass (in the case of bones, see synostosis).
 The tissue connecting the bones, often referred to as a "bar", may be composed of fibrous or osseous tissue.
 The two most common types of tarsal coalitions are calcaneo-navicular (calcaneonavicular bar) and talo-calcaneal (talocalcaneal bar), comprising 90% of all tarsal coalitions.
-There are other bone coalition combinations possible, but they are very rare.
+There are other bone coalition combinations possible, but they are very rare and lack published literature.
 Symptoms tend to occur in the same location, regardless of the location of coalition: on the lateral foot, just anterior and below the lateral malleolus.
 This area is called the sinus tarsi.

 Symptoms

 The bones of children are very malleable in infancy.
 This will generally mean that, despite the presence of a coalition, the bones can deform enough to allow painless walking until the child's skeleton has matured enough.
 'Skeletal maturing' means that bone is laid down in the tissue that forms the immature bone shape gradually until adult bone is achieved at about the age of seventeen years in the feet.
 Other body parts reach skeletal maturity at different times.
 The onset of symptoms related to a tarsal coalition usually occurs at about 9 to 17 years of age, with a peak incidence occurring at 10 to 14 years of age.
 Symptoms may start suddenly one day and persist, and can include pain or pressure while walking, lack of endurance for activity, fatigue, muscle spasms and cramps, an inability to rotate the foot, or antalgic gait.
+Symptoms of tarsal coalitions are often exacerbated by physical activity, both in initial presentation and after diagnosis.